ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * MFA requires complex password and One Time Password (OTP) from Microsoft Authenticator App (soft token).
 * Azure AD password complexity enforces a minimum character length of 14 characters.
 * None of the authentication factors on their own can be used for single-factor authentication to another system.
-* Azure MFA is enforced for all users accessing Office 365 content.
+* Azure MFA is enforced for all users accessing Microsoft 365 content.
 * Azure AD Smart Lockout is configured to lock account after five failed logon attempts.
 * Azure AD self-service password reset requires users to verify their identity before resetting their password in accordance with password complexity requirements.
 * Local Area Network (LAN) Manager is not used by the CloudSystem, however New Technology LAN Manager (NTLM) is used within the system.